dariusf/ppx_polyprint/readme.md

   [@@trace Custom]
 ```

 Refer to the signature of `TraceSpec` for API details and documentation on what may be tweaked.
-A high-level interface is available (for changing things like printing format), but low-level control is also possible, allowing the customisation of details like where tracing output goes, how to deal with recursive calls, etc.
+A high-level interface is available (for changing things like printing format), but low-level control is also possible, allowing the customisation of details like where output goes, adding more information to recursive calls, etc.

 #### Selectively tracing parameter values